Skip to content

 A is an invertible matrix.
 The set of un-vectors define the (n-1)-dim unit-sphere 𝕊n-1.
 By “centered” we mean that the center of the enclosed volume and the mean of all vectors coincides with the origin of the CCS, The quadratic form of the ellipsoid is given by a symmetric, invertible, positive-definite matrix Σ-1

 The reader recognizes these formulas from the discussion of MVNs and related confidence ellipsoids in this blog.
-Also Σ is symmetric, invertible and positive-definite.
-In the case of MVNs Σ represents the variance-covariance matrix.
+Also the inverse matrix Σ is symmetric, invertible and positive-definite.
+In the case of MVNs matrix, Σ represents the variance-covariance matrix of the statistical distribution.

 Projections of closed surfaces give us lower-dimensional volumes

-We start with discussing an ellipsoid in the ℝ3 and its tangent planes.
-This will help us to identify properties at points whose projection images are border points on the ellipsoid’s projection image.
-The derivation of claim (I) will be based on a central insight which the geometric approach leads us to.
+To understand these statements a bit better, we start with discussing an ellipsoid in the ℝ3 and its tangent planes parallel to a selected coordinate axis.
+This will help us to identify the properties of those points on the ellipsoid whose projection images are border points on the ellipsoid’s projection image.
+The eventual proof of claim (I) will be based on a central insight which the geometric approach leads us to.

 Points on the ellipsoid which determine the border/surface of the projection